LiamMartens/xTend/docs/Installation.md

 **Can I use this on a normal hosting?**
 Yes you can.
 You just have to put the `/System` directory in the parent directory of your default public directory and copy the files from `/www` to your public directory. (could already be `/www` but can also be `/public_html` or...)
+!!
+Don't forget to change the `app.web` variable (more on using `Variables` in the respective segment)

 ##STEP 2:
 To get everything working correctly you will need to edit your Apache configuration or you can use the provided `.htaccess` file.